cgsdfc/autoeval-dialogue-2019/README.md

 - This work basically reproduced known facts about dialogue metrics and systems.
 No new metrics, models, nor datasets were proposed.
 - This work has been outdated since it was written in the age of the Seq2Seq framework.
 Now that the Transformer-based models have advanced the field of dialogue systems significantly, it is time for this work to retire.

-## Related Works
+## Related Links

-Some related repositories that might be useful are listed as follows:
+Some related links that might be useful are listed as follows:

 - [HRED and VHRED](https://github.com/julianser/hed-dlg-truncated.git) are the HRED and VHRED dialogue models proposed by Serban, et al.
 - [Neural-Dialogue-Generation](https://github.com/jiweil/Neural-Dialogue-Generation.git) is a bunch of neural dialogue generators proposed by Jiwei Li, et al.
+- [neural-dialogue-metrics](https://github.com/neural-dialogue-metrics) contain our implementations of several classical dialogue evaluation metrics, i.e., BLEU, ROUGE, METEOR, Distinct-N, EmbeddingBased, etc.

 ## Acknowledgement